 As in, the trigger face is gargantuan, which only makes it harder to pull.

 You must train with this style trigger if you’re going to CCW this gun, no way around it.
 Once you master the trigger though you’ll find that you want it on other guns, the heavy crisp break and long travel makes for very precise shooting and trains you to focus on follow through.

 Right off the bat for customization, you’re going to have a hard time finding a good holster and sights for this gun.
 Essentially you have whatever Sig sells in their overpriced store, and whatever you can find on the custom market.

 Thankfully, the Sig kydex CCW holster, and the Siglite night sights are excellent and will work for 99% of people so I wouldn’t worry too much.

-Many of the medium to low end sight options other guns have, you don’t with this pistol because the design of the rear sight.
+Many of the medium to low end sight options other guns have, you don’t with this pistol because of the design of the rear sight.
 You also can’t have the slide cut for a mini-red dot because there’s not enough meat to hold the mounting screws down.

 Sig p250 Quirks